How can research and innovation intelligence contribute to a more sustainable future?

 William Mansfield is the Head of Consulting and Customer Success in Americas + CEMEA for LexisNexis Intellectual Property Solutions.
-Responsible for overseeing the negotiation, creation, and delivery of LexisNexis IP's global consulting work along with managing the Customer Success team.
-He works closely with numerous international and Fortune 500 companies and other to ensure effective deployment of patent analysis for Business Strategy, M&A due diligence, Portfolio Management, and other cases.
+Responsible for overseeing the negotiation, creation, and delivery of global consulting work along with managing the Customer Success team.
+He works closely with numerous international and Fortune 500 companies and others to ensure effective deployment of patent analysis for Business Strategy, M&A due diligence, Portfolio Management, and other cases.
 Will has an Economics background and experience in Market and R&D strategy in the semiconductor industry.

 Dr. Jörg Hellwig